I'm a member

 Printer Friendly Version

-This policy addresses the use of blood-derived growth factors, including recombinant platelet-derived growth factors and platelet-rich plasma (PRP), as a treatment of wounds or other miscellaneous non-orthopedic conditions, including but not limited to treatment of diabetic ulcers, pressure ulcers, and ulcers related to venous stasis.
+The use of blood-derived growth factors, including recombinant platelet-derived growth factors and platelet-rich plasma (PRP), has been suggested as a treatment of wounds or other miscellaneous non-orthopedic conditions, including but not limited to, diabetic ulcers, pressure ulcers, ulcers related to venous stasis, and surgical and traumatic wounds.

 A variety of growth factors have been found to play a role in wound healing, including platelet-derived growth factor (PDGF), epidermal growth factor, fibroblast growth factors, transforming growth factors, and insulin-like growth factors.
-Autologous platelets are a rich source of PDGF, transforming growth factors (that function as a mitogen for fibroblasts, smooth muscle cells, osteoblasts), and vascular endothelial growth factors.
+Autologous platelets are a rich source of PDGF, transforming growth factors (that function as a mitogen for fibroblasts, smooth muscle cells, and osteoblasts), and vascular endothelial growth factors.
 Recombinant PDGF has also been extensively investigated for clinical use in wound healing.

 Autologous platelet concentrate suspended in plasma, also known as platelet-rich plasma (PRP), can be prepared from samples of centrifuged autologous blood.
-Exposure to a solution of thrombin and calcium chloride degranulates platelets, releasing the various growth factors in the polymerization of fibrin from fibrinogen, creating a platelet gel.
+Exposure to a solution of thrombin and calcium chloride degranulates platelets, releasing various growth factors, and results in the polymerization of fibrin from fibrinogen, creating a platelet gel.
 The platelet gel can then be applied to wounds or may be used as an adjunct to surgery to promote hemostasis and accelerate healing.
 In the operating room setting, PRP has been investigated as an adjunct to a variety of periodontal, reconstructive, and orthopedic procedures.
 For example, bone morphogenetic proteins are a type of transforming growth factor, and thus PRP has been used in conjunction with bone-replacement grafting (using either autologous grafts or bovine-derived xenograft) in periodontal and maxillofacial surgeries.

 Platelet-rich plasma is distinguished from fibrin glues or sealants, which have been used for many years as a surgical adjunct to promote local hemostasis at incision sites.
 Fibrin glue is created from platelet-poor plasma and consists primarily of fibrinogen.
 Commercial fibrin glues are created from pooled homologous human donors; Tisseel® (Baxter International) and Hemaseel® (Haemacure Corp.) are examples of commercially available fibrin sealants.
 Autologus fibrin sealants can be created from platelet-poor plasma.
 This policy does not address the use of fibrin sealants.